jweller13/MSDS434-Main-Project/README.md

-# MSDS434-Main-Project
 # CFPB Monetary Relief Prediction API

-This project is a cloud-native machine learning application built for MSDS 434.
-It uses Consumer Financial Protection Bureau (CFPB) consumer complaint data to predict whether a complaint is likely to result in monetary relief.
+A cloud-native machine learning application developed for **Northwestern University MSDS 434**.

+This project uses Consumer Financial Protection Bureau (CFPB) consumer complaint data to predict whether a complaint is likely to result in **monetary relief**.

-The application combines a BigQuery ML logistic regression model with a FastAPI service deployed to Google Cloud Run.
-The project is connected to GitHub through Cloud Build so that changes pushed to the `main` branch automatically trigger a new deployment.
+The application combines a **BigQuery ML logistic regression model** with a **FastAPI** service deployed to **Google Cloud Run**.
+The project is connected to GitHub through **Cloud Build**, allowing changes pushed to the `main` branch to automatically trigger a new deployment.

+---

 ## Project Overview

-The goal of this project is to demonstrate an end-to-end cloud analytics workflow that includes:
+The goal of this project is to demonstrate an end-to-end cloud analytics and machine learning workflow, including:

 - Public data ingestion and analysis
 - Feature engineering
-- Machine learning model development in BigQuery ML
+- Machine learning model development with BigQuery ML
-- Model evaluation and threshold selection
+- Model evaluation and classification threshold selection
 - API development with FastAPI
 - Containerization with Docker
 - Deployment to Google Cloud Run
-- Automated deployment from GitHub using Cloud Build
+- Continuous deployment from GitHub using Cloud Build

-The model predicts whether a CFPB consumer complaint will result in monetary relief.
+The final application exposes a REST API that accepts consumer complaint characteristics and returns a prediction indicating whether the complaint is likely to result in monetary relief.

+---

 ## Architecture